algofishexe/minter/README.md

  - Make an https://nft.storage/ account and put the key in `.env` as the `NFTSTORAGE_KEY`.
  - Make a https://www.purestake.com/ account and put the key in `.env` as the `PURESTAKE_KEY`
  - Make a testnet account using your wallet of choice, [fund it](https://bank.testnet.algorand.network/)  and put the mnemonic in the `.env` as `MNEMONIC`.
-NOTE: you can also use a real account on mainnet by changing `ALGO_SERVER` in `server.js`.
+NOTE: you can also use a real account on mainnet by changing `ALGO_SERVER` in `server.js`. (the account given is a fresh testnet account that I funded, feel free to use it if it still has funds)

 ### Variables